Or why I named my business after an ancient pagan fertility symbol

 I’ve just always liked the idea that by nature we can heal ourselves, and fix what’s wrong by following the natural paths.

 That applies to advertising and design as well.
-From following the natural flow of a design, to only accepting clients who have an eye out for the well being of others, as well as the planet.
+From following the natural flow of a design, to seeking out clients who have an eye out for the well being of others, as well as the planet.
 Not that I only work for do gooders, I just tend to shy away from those who put profit above conscience.

 “We’re a couple of misfits